 The University President or designee reserves the right to terminate any event, with or without notice, which does not adhere to the requirements outlined in this policy.
 Additionally, the University President or designee may terminate any event that becomes dangerous or disruptive to the instructional and business functions of the institution.
 Failure to comply with this policy may result in the disciplinary or other remedial actions including removal of alcohol by University Police from University premises

 Procedure for Requesting Permission to Serve Alcohol at University-Sanctioned Events:

 - Any organization sponsoring an event at which alcohol will be served must first reserve a campus facility following University procedures to request a space.
 B-There

 - An “Application for Permission to Serve Alcoholic Beverages” form must be submitted to Binghamton University Dining Services Catering BUDS Catering Services as the entity that holds the valid New York State liquor license for the campus, no less than 30 business days prior to the event.
 Forms submitted less than 30 business days in advance of the event are not guaranteed approval.
 The application is then forwarded to the Director of Auxiliary Services for approval.

 - If the event is to be held in an area licensed by Binghamton University Dining Services (such as the Anderson Center President’s Reception Room, TAU Clubroom in the Events Center and the Chenango Room), beverages containing alcohol must be catered by Binghamton University Dining Services (BUDS).

-- If an event is to be held in an area not licensed by Binghamton University Dining Services, but the alcoholic beverages are to be catered by BUDS, then BUDS may apply for an extension of its license through the NYS Liquor Authority to cover the one-time event and approved in advance by the Director of Auxiliary Services.
+- If an event is to be held in an area not licensed by Binghamton University Dining Services, then BUDS may apply for an extension of its license through the NYS Liquor Authority to cover the one-time event and approved in advance by the Director of Auxiliary Services.